The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Proofs of Results in Section

 and the sum in \eqref{eqn:dummy} can be written as a product of single-letterized terms:

 where the function $ \Psi_4(y,\rho)$ is defined as

 Because each of the codewords is generated identically, each of the terms in the product in~\eqref{eqn:Psi4} is also identical.
 Hence,

 Recall that $|\alppmsg|\doteq 2^{n R_{\Phi}}$ and $|\calM|\doteq 2^{nR_M}$.
-In addition, note that $\rvP(\calE)= \sum_{m'} p(m') \rvP(\calE| m') = \rvP(\calE| m)$ for every $m\in\calM$.
+In addition, note that $\rvP(\calE_3)= \sum_{m'} p(m') \rvP(\calE_3| m') = \rvP(\calE_3| m)$ for every $m\in\calM$.
 As such, taking the normalized logarithm and limit inferior of~\eqref{eqn:dummy} yields

 Essentially, what we have done is to develop a ``hybrid'' of Gallager-style error exponents for channel and lossless source coding with side information.
-Thus, an achievable error exponent when input distribution $p(s)$ is used is $E_{\mathrm{o}}(p(s), R_{\Phi},R_M)$ defined in \eqref{eqn:relaible_expo}.
-The reliability exponent part of the theorem is proved for the random binning secret key code.
+Thus, an achievable error exponent when input distribution $p(s)$ is used is $E_{\mathrm{o}}^{(3)}(p(s), R_{\Phi},R_M)$ defined in \eqref{eqn:relaible_expo}.
+The reliability exponent part of the theorem is proved for the random binning secret key code by combining the bounds for the exponents for $\rvP(\calE_1),\rvP(\calE_2)$ and $\rvP(\calE_3)$ in \eqref{eqn:PE1}, \eqref{eqn:PE2} and \eqref{eqn:PE3} respectively.